 Packing Supplies

-Bubble wrap, packing tape, and foam are all must haves for dealing with dishes, glass and anything else that can easily get broken or chipped.
-The best way to keep your items safe is to carefully wrap each one in bubble wrap and make sure there’s enough cushion around it inside the moving box.
+Bubble wrap, packing tape and foam are all must-haves for dealing with dishes, glass and anything else that’s easily broken or chipped.
+The best way to keep your items safe is to carefully wrap each one in bubble wrap and ensure there’s enough cushion inside the moving box.
 Secure the top of the box with packing tape and clearly label it as fragile.

 If you have too many items to wrap, go with a specialized dish and glass packing kit.
-They are designed to safely transport fragile kitchenware to avoid them banging against the side of a box or each other.
+They’re designed to safely transport fragile kitchenware to avoid accidents.

 Hand Trucks and Dollies

 These wheeled tools will save your arms, legs and back come moving day.
-Use them to transport multiple boxes, washers and dryers, furniture and anything else that is large and heavy.
+Use them to transport multiple boxes, washers and dryers, furniture and anything else that’s large and heavy.

-Check the weight-rating on your hand truck or dolly before loading it up.
-Consider one with inflatable wheels as it will roll smoother and do a better job of protecting your floors.
+Check the weight-rating on your hand truck or dolly before loading it.
+Consider one with inflatable wheels as it will roll smoother and help protect your floors.

 Tip